Community Counseling Clinics: A First-Timer’s Guide

 For more information on the pros and cons of seeing a pre-licensed therapist, you can read our article “The Surprising Reason You Might Want to See a Less Experienced Therapist.”

-However, we also encourage you to advocate for exactly what you want, prefer and need in a therapist.
 Note that it can sometimes be easier to find certain types of therapy in certain settings.
-For example, it may be easier to find a Jungian therapist in private practice or to find dialectical behavioral therapy (DBT) groups at a community counseling agency.
+For example, it might be easier to find a Jungian therapist in a private practice setting or to find dialectical behavioral therapy (DBT) groups at a community counseling agency.

-It's important to find out whether you can get long-term therapy at a community agency or if they only offer short-term therapy.
+It’s also important to find out whether you can get long-term therapy at a community agency or if they only offer short-term therapy.

-So, before you sign up for therapy at one, it’s a good idea to ask whether you can see a therapist at a community counseling program for as long as you want to go to therapy.
+So, before you sign up for therapy at a community counseling agency, it’s a good idea to ask whether you can see a therapist there for as long as you want to go to therapy.

 Why Are Community Counseling Agencies Like This?